The Aging Spine and Available Treatments

 - Take breaks.
 Get up and walk around at least once an hour.

-At Ochsner Health, we provide state-of-the-art care for all aspects of spinal disorders.
 Our priority is to help you regain your quality of life.
-We are using minimally invasive techniques that are faster, safer and require less recovery time than traditional open spine surgery.
+The techniques we use are faster, safer and require less recovery time than traditional open spine surgery.

 The Latest Technology & Award-Winning Quality Care.
 Learn how we’re leading the way in back and spine care.